Sharif-bot-cmd/Quantum-Silicon-Core-Loader/README.md

 ---
 python run.py

-## For running qslcl.elf in hardware lockdown for testing (if possible)
+## For running qslcl.elf in Apple SOC and others for testing (if possible)
 ---
 python Universal.py qslcl.elf <options>